-After the war, people couldn’t pay their taxes because of hard time and lack of currency.
+Then, after the war, people couldn’t pay their taxes because of hard times and lack of currency.
 The state could seize tax collectors’ property if they didn’t come up with enough tax receipts.
-Morgan couldn’t, and he was hauled into court.
+Morgan couldn’t, and he got hauled into court.

 Around 1788, he moved his family to the independent Republic of Vermont, perhaps to escape Massachusetts taxes.

 Just after the Morgan family left Massachusetts, a stallion named Figure was born in Southern New England.
-When he was three years old, he was given to Justin Morgan as payment for a debt.
+His owner may have owed Justin Morgan money.
+But for whatever reason, he gave the little horse to him.
 Morgan walked him home to Randolph.

-Figure was just under five feet at the shoulder, athletic, graceful, pleasant and handsome.
-He was strong enough to pull stumps from rocky soil and fast enough to win races.
+Figure stood just under five feet at the shoulder, athletic, graceful, pleasant and handsome.
+Strong enough to pull stumps from rocky soil, he had enough speed to win races.
 Morgan recognized the little horse’s unique qualities, the result of a genetic mutation.

 Morgan owned Figure for about three years, advertising him for stud in Randolph and Lebanon, N.H., and Royalton, Williston and Hinesburg, Vt.
 He leased Figure in 1795 to clear land for $15 a year.
 He eventually traded the horse for land in Moretown, Vt.

 Figure had 11 more owners during his life.
-He was used for logging, racing and breeding.
+They used him for logging, racing and breeding.
 In 1796, Figure easily won a race against two New York horses in Brookfield, Vt.
-The stretch of road he raced is known as the 'Morgan Mile.'
+The stretch of road he raced is known as the “Morgan Mile.”

-Three of Figure’s children became foundation bloodstock: Woodbury, Bulrush and Sherman.
-They were popular with Vermont farmers.
-By the 1830s, Vermont farmers were selling Morgan horses outside the state.
+Three of Figure’s children then became foundation bloodstock: Woodbury, Bulrush and Sherman.
+Vermont farmers loved them.
+By the 1830s, Vermont farmers were sold Morgan horses outside the state.
 Many paid off their mortgages with the proceeds.

 Morgans were ridden by Pony Express carriers and President James Monroe.
 They fought on both sides of the Civil War, favored by officers and the First Vermont Cavalry Regiment.
 When the regiment captured a Confederate soldier, he said, “It was yer hosses done likked us!”
 A Morgan horse was the only survivor of Little Big Horn.

-In 1821, Figure was kicked by another horse and died of his injuries.
-He was buried in Tunbridge, Vt.
+In 1821, another horse kicked Figure and he died of his injuries.
+His owner buried him in Tunbridge, Vt.

 In 1907, the US Department of Agriculture decided to perpetuate and improve the Morgan breed, so it established the US Morgan Horse Farm near Middlebury, Vt.
 The University of Vermont eventually took over the farm in 1951.